Axel F

 Real-time MIDI feedbackTrack your progressPractice hands separately100% free

 Free piano sheet music for Axel F by Harold Faltermeyer.
-Intermediate level piece suitable for students at abrsm grade 3-5 level.
+Grade 4 (Intermediate (ABRSM Grade 4)) piece suitable for students at abrsm grade 4 level.

 About This Piece

-"Axel F" by Harold Faltermeyer is an intermediate-level piano piece with a duration of approximately 2 minutes.
-An intermediate piece that will challenge and develop your technique.
-Features more complex rhythms, extended hand positions, and musical expression opportunities.
-This arrangement is ideal for pianists with 2-4 years of experience.
-Harold Faltermeyer's composition showcases complex time signatures and key signatures up to 4 sharps/flats, making it an excellent choice for developing these essential skills.
+"Axel F" by Harold Faltermeyer is a grade 4-level piano piece with a duration of approximately 2 minutes.
+A Grade 4 piece featuring sixteenth notes, triplets, and a larger repertoire of techniques.
+Suitable for confident intermediate players.
+This arrangement is ideal for pianists with 3-4 years of experience.
+Harold Faltermeyer's composition showcases sixteenth notes and triplets and key signatures up to 4 sharps/flats, making it an excellent choice for developing these essential skills.

 Axel F is an iconic synth-driven theme composed by Harold Faltermeyer for the film Beverly Hills Cop.
 Its catchy melody and rhythmic drive make it a memorable piece in film music history.